xavierlepretre/corda-slot-machine/README.CLIENT.md

 ## Source code

-The slot machine UI is third-party `slots_v2.0.0.zip` which contains:
+The slot machine UI is third-party `slots_v2.0.0.zip` from https://slotmachinescript.com/ which contains:

 - A `readme.html`
-- Web application server source code written in PHP
+- Web application server source code, written in PHP
-- JavaScript (an in-browser front-end)
+- JavaScript, implementing in-browser front-end logic and DOM manipulation -- the "spin" action uses Ajax, so it's all a simple "single-page application", except perhaps for the login
 - Image files and CSS
 - SQL files